verdaux/BookNotes/Phrases/Impressors 21.md

 - [ ] That's why they pay me the medium bucks.
 - [ ] To catch a bus you've got to think like a bus.
 - [ ] As the prophecy foretold.
+- [ ] Pain is temporary but swag is forever